 But for now, cordless angle grinders are about as good as it gets, and that’s still pretty damn good!

-For the most part, angle grinders are very beginner-friendly and straightforward power tool to use.
+For the most part, angle grinders are very beginner-friendly and straightforward power tools to use.
 The main underlying safety concern associated with angle grinders is the dreaded kickback.

-A kickback is a sudden reaction to a pinched or snagged rotating wheel, backing pad, or other accessory.
-This occurs when the grinder grabs the material rapidly stalling causing the angle grinder to uncontrollably forced in the opposite direction the rotating wheel.
+A kickback is a sudden reaction to a pinched or snagged rotating wheel, backing pad, or other accessories.
+This occurs when the grinder grabs the material rapidly stalling causing the angle grinder to uncontrollably forced in the opposite direction of the rotating wheel.